FurkanAr/blogsite-project/README.md

 "# blogsite-project"

-After you become a member of the blog page, you can add pictures and texts as you wish.
+After you become a member of the blog, you can add pictures and texts as you wish.

 Live version : https://blogsite-project.herokuapp.com/